Cultural Norms Can Cause Classroom Clashes

 Cultural norms impact not just the way we interact socially, but the way we think and feel, the way we perceive situations we encounter, and the way we react to them.
 Consider the chart below:

 Also keep in mind, culture is dynamic, continuing to evolve and change as the needs of the group shift and change.
 While people tend to make sacred cows out of some aspects of culture (like eye contact), the reality is that culture is adaptive and fluid.
-Unspoken norms may be spoken under the right circumstance.
+Unspoken norms may be spoken under the right circumstance (such as when a norm is perceived to have been violated).
 A parent may prompt a young child to hug an elderly relative.
 A teacher may insist children work independently or collaboratively.
 What is “normal” can change based on a myriad of factors such as the audience or situation.
 What is appropriate at home may not be at school or church.
 What is acceptable behavior at one age may not be at another.
 Behaviors discouraged in a female may be encouraged in a male or vice versa.
 Children come to school with these behavioral patterns, beliefs, and expectations, some of which they may not even be aware of.
 Behaviors, such as crying or withdrawing, may get one result at home and another at school.
 When the behavior does not get the expected result, children may increase the behavior in an attempt to get a desired outcome.
 Sometimes making the implicit explicit can help children become aware of differences in home culture and school expectations.

 Consider a discussion of the following when or before a conflict arises: